View CDT Notebooks Skip to the content.

 Recent developments in machine learning have gone hand in hand with a large growth in available data and computational resources.
 However, often when analysing complex physical systems, the cost of data acquisition can be prohibitively large.
 In this small data regime, the usual machine learning techniques lack robustness and do not guarantee convergence.

 Fortunately, we do not need to rely exclusively on data when we have prior knowledge about the system at hand.
 For example, in a fluid flow system, we know that the observational measurements should obey the Navier-Stokes equations, and so we can use this knowledge to augment the limited data we have available.
-This is the principle behind physics-informed neural networks.
+This is the principle behind physics-informed neural networks (PINNs).

 These notebooks illustrate using PINNs to explore the 1D heat equation and Navier Stokes Equation.